fuse-box/fuse-box/docs/loader-api.md

 FuseBox.dynamic("foo/wow.js", "require('./bar')")
 ```

 See how `wow.js` is referring to the `foo/bar.js`.
-A dynamic module is fully functional FuseBox file, that plays nicely with the rest of the bundle and vice versa.
-You bundle won't have any problems using a wildcard import on your dynamic modules too.
+A dynamic module is a fully functional FuseBox file, that plays nicely with the rest of the bundle and vice versa.
+Your bundle won't have any problems using a wildcard import on the dynamic modules too.

 ```
 require("~/foo/*") // will give 2 files